-MWCC has funding to assist our Watershed Partners with expenses related to professional development opportunities.
+MWCC has funding to assist our Watershed and Conservation Partners with expenses related to professional development opportunities.
 This may include attending trainings or conferences relevant to such issues as watershed and community health, effective grant-writing and management, or effective community engagement.
 It also includes opportunities to implement skills and knowledge acquired at trainings and conferences, which MWCC will discuss with organizations after trainings are completed.

 Funding is available on a rolling basis, depending on availability, and will be disbursed on a reimbursement basis.
 Apply for this funding by filling out the Watershed Fund Professional Development Support Request Form.
 To see and fill out this form, you must sign up for an account with the online platform Submittable.
+If your organization has an existing Submittable account, please login with that account rather than creating a new one.

-The purpose of these dollars is to allow our Watershed Partners to acquire skills and knowledge relevant to watershed health in their communities.
+The purpose of these dollars is to allow our Watershed and Conservation Partners to acquire skills and knowledge relevant to watershed health in their communities.
 A secondary purpose is to provide support for the implementation of new tools and the application of new skills that are critical to your organization taking a meaningful next step in organizational sustainability or project implementation.

 Who Qualifies for Support?